 - Where students wish to, or where they are studying Maths and Further Maths together, they may start on 4 A Level subjects. - Students may do so in the full expectation of taking the 4 subjects through to completion. - Students may do so with the intention of making a decision to drop one subject after the first term, and then to undertake the 'Plus One' programme alongside the remaining three.
 This allows a degree of flexibility, and retains the chance for students to try a new subject, and make decisions based upon their experience.
 All students, whichever pathway they choose, will be able to undertake an EPQ if they wish (see below), and will be expected to complete a minimum of three A Levels in addition to any EPQ qualification.
-PLUS ONE PROGRAMME Our 'Plus One' programme to accompany A Level studies is designed to offer a range of enrichment strands to enhance a student's timetable, including: - AS Mathematics - co-curricular and leadership opportunities - super-curricular academic elements such as the EPQ and university online courses (MOOCs) - a programme of wider reading around subjects.
-This programme is a new development and will evolve over the course of the two years - more details will be available throughout the first term.
+PLUS ONE PROGRAMME Our 'Plus One' programme to accompany A Level studies is designed to offer a range of enrichment strands to enhance a student's timetable, including: - An option to undertake AS Mathematics - An IT component supporting each student's current level of IT literacy - Co-curricular, volunteering and leadership opportunities within and beyond school - Super-curricular academic elements such as the EPQ and university online courses (MOOCs) - A programme of wider reading around subjects.
+This programme is still a new development and will evolve as we go forward.
 MAKING YOUR OPTION CHOICES Consultation regarding option choice combinations will be held with current Fifth Form students and used to construct four 'option blocks'.
 Students must choose one A Level subject from each option block if starting on 4 A Level courses, or one A Level subject from each of three option blocks and the 'Plus One' programme in the fourth if starting on 3 A Level courses.
 OPTION BLOCKS These option blocks will be finalised by January and published on our website.
 If problems with your option choices are identified by us, then we will contact you to discuss the situation.
 It is advised that if students wish to study both Mathematics and Further Mathematics A Levels, this should be as part of a '4 A Level' programme of study.
 Similarly if students wish to take Economics and Business Studies A Levels, then it should be as part of a '4 A Level' programme of study.
 The rationale for this advice is that it is generally inadvisable to have too narrow a range of A Level subjects, as this could restrict option choices at a later stage in education or employment.
 Before you make any decisions about which subject courses you wish to take it is important to study the information in this guide carefully and to talk to subject teachers.
 Some careers and university degree courses require you to have studied specific subjects in the Sixth Form, so you may need to check these with your Careers Advisor.
-When you have made your decision, you must complete the online Sixth Form Application Form (and Sixth Form Suitability for Boarding form if relevant) and return it to Mrs Griffiths, Sixth Form Co-ordinator, by 3 February 2020.
-There will be further information available at the Sixth Form Open Evening on 20 January 2020 and all information relating to sixth form and boarding can be found on our website.
+When you have made your decision, you must complete the online Sixth Form Application Form (and Sixth Form Suitability for Boarding form if relevant) and return it to Mrs Griffiths, Sixth Form Co-ordinator, by 8 February 2021.
+There will be further information available through our online Sixth Form Open Evening package and all information relating to sixth form and boarding can be found on our website.
 If you have any queries relating to life in the sixth form or the application process, please contact Mrs Griffiths.
 Mr T Fell Head of Sixth Form Ripon Grammar School Clotherholme Road Ripon North Yorkshire HG4 2DG Mrs E Griffiths, Sixth Form Co-ordinator Tel: 01765 602647 Fax: 01765 606388 Email: griffithse@ripongrammar.com www.ripongrammar.co.uk Why choose Art?